FollowTheProcess/test/README.md

 ### Table Driven Tests

 Table driven tests are great!
 But when you test errors too it can get a bit awkward, you have to do the `if (err != nil) != tt.wantErr` thing and I personally
 *always* have to do the boolean logic in my head to make sure I got that right.
-Enter `test.ErrIsWanted`:
+Enter `test.WantErr`:

 ```go
 func TestTableThings(t *testing.T) {